What’s new in 2026

 Employment Contract Laws

 Tennessee is an at-will employment state.
-This means an employer or employee can terminate an employment contract at any time without reason.
+This means an employer or employee can terminate an employment contract at any time without cause.

 However, there are limits to this general principle.
 Employers can’t terminate employees for illegal reasons—for example, based on protected characteristics like race, sex, or age.